NotYourAverageAl/kanitts-vllm/README.md

 ## Support

-For issues, questions, or feature requests, please open an issue on GitHub.
+For issues, questions, or feature requests, please open an issue on GitHub or [Discord](https://discord.gg/NzP3rjB4SB)

 ---